Pictured above: A flooded farm in West Yorkshire during Storm Dennis, February 2020

-This third phase of the Farming Recovery Fund will cover farmers in new areas of East and North Yorkshire, Gloucestershire, Worcestershire, Shropshire, Staffordshire, Nottinghamshire and Herefordshire, with other areas such as Somerset and Cumbria being looked at.
+This third phase of the Farming Recovery Fund will cover farmers who are located in parts of Herefordshire, Shropshire, Staffordshire, East and North Yorkshire, and further extension in Nottinghamshire, Worcestershire and Gloucestershire.

 The news came on the same day that the government confirmed it intends to relax the crop diversification requirements known as the 'three crop rule' for farmers for 2020, as farmers in flooded areas will have difficulty complying with the rule this year.
 Click here to read NFU President Minette Batters' response to that announcement.

 “This welcome increase in funding being made available, which the NFU has been calling for as a matter of urgency, will be a huge relief to those farmers affected by Storms Ciara and Dennis.
 We know of some farmers facing bills of hundreds of thousands of pounds from uninsurable losses, including high value horticulture crops rotting in the ground.
 And it’s been impossible to get new crops planted due to five months of incessant rainfall.

 “With these types of extreme and volatile weather events becoming ever more frequent, the NFU will continue to work with government to ensure it takes all the steps necessary to protect productive farmland, so farmers can continue to produce a supply of safe, traceable and affordable food for the nation and protect and enhance our iconic British landscape.”